 Menard was the master of ice racing

-He was born in Eau Claire, in Wisconsin, on 21st of August 1981.
+He was born in Eau Claire, in Wisconsin, on August 21, 1981.
 As a kid and a son of tycoon John Menard, Paul showed some racing potential after he has won many local karting competitions.
 As a teenager, he has started to compete in ice racing and immediately became one of the best racers in Wisconsin.
 In one moment he had to choose in which type of racing he will continue.
 Menard made a decision relatively easy, choosing stock car racing instead of IndyCar as there weren’t any feeder series for it near his home.

 NASCAR debut in 2003 with Andy Petree Racing team

 Over the years, Paul graduated in NASCAR feeder series but also had a solid success in the Trans-Am Series and in Grand-Am Cup, winning many races.
 Finally, in 2003, he was ready for debut in NASCAR Winston Cup, Busch, and Truck series.
 In his rookie year, Paul twice finished in Top 10 what was the relatively good result for a newcomer.
 In 2004, Menard drove only in Xfinity Series but missed too many races and from 15 starts he failed to score a single Top 10 finish.

 Paul Menard set for Busch debut in Nashville